'Workless New Jersey': Substitute Teacher 'Skipped' In State Unemployment Process

 But doing so during the COVID-19 pandemic has proven a nightmare for 30-year-old Hackensack resident.

-Crosby was nearly three months into her new stint as a substitute teacher in Bergenfield when she was laid off again last month.
+Crosby was nearly three months into her new stint as a substitute teacher in Bergenfield when schools closed last month, yet again, leaving her unemployed.

 Part of the trouble for her now, she says, is that there's no slot for her position -- "substitute teacher" -- on the state's online unemployment application.
 Since she was approved for unemployment benefits last year after being laid off, Crosby is being told she's unable to apply for unemployment because she used up all of her 2019 funds.